CloudLabsAI-Azure/AIW-Security-Immersion/Labs/Modules/Module-1-Getting-Started-with-the-Environment.md

 ## Exercise 2: Enabling Microsoft Defender for Cloud (Read Only)

- >Note: Please note that we have already enabled the Microsoft Defencder for Cloud.
+ >Note: Please note that we have already enabled the Microsoft Defender for Cloud.
 As the data recommendations will take some time to reflect in portal after enabling the Microsoft Defender for Cloud.

 In this exercise, you will be getting started with the functionality of Microsoft Defender for Cloud and how to enable Microsoft Defender for Cloud on a subscription.